cocos/cocos-docs/en/cocos-service/sdkhub.md

-# SDKHub Quick Start
+# Cocos Cocos SDKHub Quick Start

-SDKHub is a set of access frameworks that help Cocos Creator users quickly access native channel SDKs.
+Cocos SDKHub is a set of access frameworks that help Cocos Creator users quickly access native channel SDKs.

 When a game is finished and ready to be released to the channel, it usually needs to access the channel's SDK to integrate with the channel's account, IAP, advertising, game services, etc. When the game is to be released to multiple channels at the same time, the SDK interface is not the same from one channels to another, which makes it difficult for the developers to handle.
 Under the circumstances, developers would need to write lots of extra codes to ensure compatibility of the SDK integration.
 This is why there are many "super SDKs" that abstract these SDKs such as the Cocos AnySDK, which is an EOL product released by Cocos.

-The SDKHub is a feature developed by the engine team for Cocos Creators to solve this problem and can be used as a complete replacement for AnySDK.
+The Cocos SDKHub is a feature developed by the engine team for Cocos Creators to solve this problem and can be used as a complete replacement for AnySDK.

-The SDKHub allows Cocos Creator developers to quickly access native channel SDKs including: **Account & Game**, **IAP**, **Advertising**, **Push** and **Custom**.
-Developers would only need to turn on and integrate the SDKHub in Cocos Service panel, configure it via the Services panel, build the project, and then the required native SDKs can be quickly access.
+The Cocos SDKHub allows Cocos Creator developers to quickly access native channel SDKs including: **Account & Game**, **IAP**, **Advertising**, **Push** and **Custom**.
+Developers would only need to turn on and integrate the Cocos SDKHub in Cocos Service panel, configure it via the Services panel, build the project, and then the required native SDKs can be quickly access.

 ## Product Principles

-The SDKHub is divided into two main parts: the framework layer and the plug-in layer, which are controlled and configured by the SDKHub service panel.
+The Cocos SDKHub is divided into two main parts: the framework layer and the plug-in layer, which are controlled and configured by the Cocos SDKHub service panel.

 - **Framework layer** implements the JSB bindings, plug-ins and callbacks unified management interface, the unified encapsulation interface of each plug-in system and the native platform implementation part.
 - **Plugin layer** implements the interfaces defined in the framework layer, and various other interfaces required by the native platform SDKs, and unifies the encapsulation of the native platform SDKs callbacks.
 When building the project, the installation script is called to configure the native project for the native platform SDK.